gregrickaby/viewer-for-reddit/CONTRIBUTING.md

 ## Contributing Code

 Found a bug you can fix?
 Fantastic!
-Patches are always welcome.
+Pull requests are always welcome.
 Please follow the steps below to get started.

 ---